-Our summer has gone from cold, cool and rainy to hot, humid and rainy in the snap of the finger!
+Our summer has gone from cold, cool and rainy to hot, humid and rainy in a snap of the fingers!
 I don’t know about you but I just go limp when it’s too hot and humid.
 I don’t want to do anything, I don’t want to eat and I sure as heck don’t want to cook.
 And then when I do get hungry?
 I make bad choices.
 My solution?
 Make a great big ol’ salad and top it off with a quick & easy protein and a fabulous dressing.
 And so here’s my Mediterranean Salmon Salad.

-I’m betting in your family will find something to love about this salad, and if the idea gives you pause, this salad is so easy to tweak.
-If you have a family of meat lovers. add more salmon and let the veggies take a secondary role.
+I’m betting everyone in your family will find something to love about this salad, and if the idea gives you pause, this salad is so easy to tweak.
+If you have a family of meat lovers, add more salmon and let the veggies take a secondary role.
 If they don’t like fish, sub in chicken.
 If your worried the kids won’t eat the sharp dressing, add some yogurt to their portions and it will turn into a milder, creamy dressing.
 And of course, add in more or less of any of the ingredients to suit their taste.

 About Mediterranean Salmon Salad: